 Through business and community partnerships, the science and technology at LLNL positively impact the state’s economy.

-LLNL's Office of Economic Development includes the Livermore Valley Open Campus (LVOC), the High Performance Computing Innovation Center (HPCIC) and Industrial Partnerships Office (IPO).
-The Office of Economic Development is focused on public/private partnerships and growing high-technology business opportunities in the Tri-Valley area and greater San Francisco Bay region.
-These goals are enhanced by extensive relationships with regional business-supporting organizations such as the Bay Area Council, East Bay EDA, Silicon Valley Leadership Group and Innovation Tri-Valley Leadership Group.
+The Laboratory is focused on innovation initiatives that will develop public/private partnerships and grow high-technology business opportunities in the Tri-Valley and greater San Francisco Bay region.
+Furthering these goals are LLNL’s relationships with regional organizations such as the Bay Area Council, East Bay Economic Development Alliance, Silicon Valley Leadership Group, and the Innovation Tri-Valley Leadership Group.

-Download the FY14 LLNL Economic Impact Fact Sheet.
+Download the FY16 LLNL Economic Impact Fact Sheet